Discover Our Legacy

 National Museum of Military Vehicles

-Learn the influence and development of military vehicles alongside their relation to the history of the American Military at the National Museum of Military Vehicles.
+Discover the history and impact of military vehicles—and their vital connection to America’s military story—at the National Museum of Military Vehicles.

-Located in scenic Dubois, Wyoming, our museum offers an immersive experience into the pivotal role these machines have played in our nation’s history.
+Nestled in scenic Dubois, Wyoming, our museum offers an immersive experience that highlights the pivotal role these machines have played in shaping our nation’s history.

 The National Museum of Military Vehicles in Dubois, Wyoming, is a 160,000-square-foot museum housing fully restored military vehicles including tanks, along with significant firearms and artifacts, dedicated to honoring veterans, educating visitors on American military history, and preserving historic military equipment.